tinangata/nz-budget-tracker/README.md

 # nz-budget-tracker
-Tracks Maori spend trajectory since 2023 and compares to other spends
+Tracks Māori spend trajectory since 2023 and compares to other spends